 - Meet SBA definition of a Small Business – determined by employee count and NAICS code.

-- Project cost must be at least $5,000, and incurred on or after March 9, 2020 and completed 2 years prior to application.
+- Project must have commenced on or after March 9, 2020 and within the 2 years prior to your application date.

 - Provide a current tax clearance certificate prior to approval.